jacobhyphenated/PokerServer/README.md

 The API was build using Spring MVC and Jackson for JSON marshalling.

+Spring Cache Abstraction is used to cache the Player Status API calls (as this will be by far the most commonly called API function).
+The caching is invalidated on any method that changes the game state (player actions, dealing cards, new hand, etc).
+The current implementation uses spring's ConcurrentMapCacheFactoryBean, but the caching strategy will scale if using a properly configured ehcache setup.

 The algorithm used for Texas Holdem hand evaluation uses a precomputed table of values.
 This is very memory intensive and will overflow some of the default java heap space allocations, specifically eclipse servers and JUnit testing.
 I find that adding the VM Arguments: _-Xms512m -Xmx1524m_ was more than sufficient to solve the problem.

 Setup and Installation